-Class teachers & Office staff will chase pupils for written explanation from their parents/carers for their absence upon the pupil's return from being away.
-This is for the school records and is necessary no matter what the reason or length of the absence.
+Office staff will chase families for written explanation for their absence upon the pupil's return from being away.
+This is for pupil safety and for the school records and is necessary no matter what the reason or length of the absence.